Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-01.md

 - Objects

 These things are core to programming in general.
 Learn these things here and you can apply them anywhere.

+After completing the tutorial you will improve the code applying modern techniques and best practices.
+This will include:

+- Using ES6 JS ideas
+- Linting to profesional standards
+- Using build systems and bundling

 <!-- > -->